California Drinking Water For Schools Grant Program

 - Purchase of bottled or hauled water as an interim solution while a permanent fix to a drinking water issue is being implemented

-A small, disadvantaged community is defined as a municipality, school district, or school service area with a population of 20,000 or less with an annual median household income that is less than 80% of the statewide median household income.
+A disadvantaged community is defined as a community that has an annual median household income that is less than 80% of the statewide median household income.

 Award ceiling: $100,000 per school